 DigiPen’s Pre-College Program is designed for high-achieving students who have completed their sophomore, junior, or senior year of high school and are interested in exploring careers in the video game industry.

 The program combines college-level coursework in fundamental academic subjects like applied mathematics, computer science, and foundational art with practical production experience in a team environment.
 Taught by DigiPen faculty level instructors, this extended program provides students with an excellent opportunity to experience what post-secondary education is like.
-During this month-long college prep technology program, offered at DigiPen’s Redmond, WA, campus, students take on the roles of programmers, designers, artists, music and sound designers, and computer engineers, learning what it takes to be successful as professional game or hardware developers while working together to bring their creative vision to life.
+During this month-long college prep technology program, offered at DigiPen’s Redmond, WA, campus, students take on the roles of programmers, designers, artists, music and sound designers, and computer engineers.
+Students gain invaluable experience as they learn what it takes to be successful professional game or hardware developers while collaborating to bring their creative vision to life.

 Students must have completed their sophomore, junior, or senior year* of high school in order to enroll in a Pre-College Program.

 *High school graduates MUST be within 18 months of their graduation date at the start of the program to be eligible for the Pre-College Program.

 All Pre-College Program classes are held at DigiPen's campus in Redmond, WA (9931 Willows Road NE, Redmond WA, 98052).

 Game Design students learn about the fundamental principles of game design, the computer science that goes into designing a video game, and the storytelling and character creation skills necessary to bring video games to life.

 In the Game Programming track, students learn about computer science, mathematics, and physics, specifically how each of these disciplines relates to video game programming.